-15. Check all brackets for straight, level and secure mounting to the wall before the next step.

-16. Carefully remove all packaging material from the Awning.
+- 15. If a Protective Cover or Aluminum Hood was included with your order, please install it now.
+Follow the instructions included with the Protective Cover or Aluminum Hood and then resume with Step 16.
+If you do not have a Cover or Hood, please consider protecting your Awning now by calling Sunsetter Customer Service at 800-670-7071 to order one. - 16.
+Carefully remove all packaging material from the Awning.
 DO NOT REMOVE THE PLASTIC SAFETY SLEEVES FROM THE ARMS.
-See Figure 16 on page 13.

-17. Separate the Hand Crank Wand from the Awning.

-18. Insert the retaining nut into the special groove in each Bracket.
+See Figure 16 on page 14. - 17.
+Separate the Hand Crank Wand from the Awning. - 18.
+Insert the retaining nut into the special groove in each Bracket.
 See Figure 8.